noahskang/Impetus/README.md

 # Impetus

 [Impetus live](https://impetus-live.herokuapp.com/#/)
 Impetus is a crowdfunding full-stack web application based closely on Kickstarter.
 Impetus allows users to publicize their own ideas and financially back the projects that they are passionate about.
-Noah Kang designed Impetus as a personal project using Ruby on Rails and React-redux.
+I designed Impetus using Ruby on Rails and React/Redux.

 ![homepage](http://res.cloudinary.com/noah-s-kang/image/upload/v1501282903/Screen_Shot_2017-07-28_at_4.01.13_PM_sw2wi9.png)
 ![index](http://res.cloudinary.com/noah-s-kang/image/upload/v1501283121/Screen_Shot_2017-07-28_at_4.04.59_PM_y8nudp.png)